-As an artist living in a small town, I thought I might be able to use a few of the ideas contained in the article "Paint 'House Portraits' " (on page 38 of MOTHER NO. 62) to bring in extra money that would supplement the Social Security disability income I've been receiving since I was permanently injured in an automobile accident.
+As an artist living in a small town, I thought I might be able to use a few of the ideas contained in the article How to Paint House Portraits to bring in extra money that would supplement the Social Security disability income I've been receiving since I was permanently injured in an automobile accident.

 Therefore, I decided it would make sense to experiment with a medium that lends itself to producing several copies at one time, and I settled on making woodblock prints.
 I also began to concentrate on some of the older houses and commercial buildings around town, because I felt these would generate a greater demand for multiple prints than would contemporary dwellings.

-For my "test case", I selected an abandoned stone icehouse that was built around the turn of the century.
+For my "test case" I selected an abandoned stone icehouse that was built around the turn of the century.
 After sketching and photographing the building from various angles, I carved the blocks I needed and proceeded to print my initial run of 20 four-color woodcuts.

 A friend at the local newspaper did a story on the icehouse, and that was all the advertising it took for me to sell my entire first edition in a hurry.
 (I made one extra copy for the newspaper staff to hang in their office.)

-I sold ten of the prints, unframed, for $10 each... the remaining ten, edged in salvaged weathered barn wood, brought $20 apiece, giving me a gross income of $300 from my initial run.
+I sold ten of the prints, unframed, for $10 each.
+The remaining ten, edged in salvaged weathered barn wood, brought $20 apiece, giving me a gross income of $300 from my initial run.
 The maple blocks I used cost me $9.98, and the ink was $8.00.
 1 also paid $6.00 for rice paper, $5.60 for mat board, and $4.99 for a quart of polyurethane varnish.
 These expenses left me with a $265.43 profit for the approximately ten hours of work involved.

-I've gone on to repeat my success with pictures of other buildings, first approaching the owner to get permission ... and, possibly, a commission.
+I've gone on to repeat my success with pictures of other buildings, first approaching the owner to get permission — and, possibly, a commission.
 When I do get a commission, that money usually covers the cost of materials for the first run of the portrait, and my sales of the rest of the prints are then pure profit.
 I sell unframed woodcuts for $10 to $25, adding the cost of any additional materials if the customer prefers a framed engraving.

 I've found that my best single market is an annual street fair held here in September.
-Thereafter renting a $10 booth-I can display my building portraits and other works, and take orders for new jobs, as well.
+Thereafter, renting a $10 booth, I can display my building portraits and other works, and take orders for new jobs as well.

 Knob Noster, Mo.

 Last spring, with the demands of a new homestead added to my other "jobs" as a fulltime student and a mother, I was faced with a challenge: I couldn't leave my home and children for "regular" employment, but I did need to come up with a way to earn some extra cash.
-So I turned to THE MOTHER EARTH NEWS®, and found my answer in Dorothy Bowen's article, "Pick Poke for Profit", on page 23 of issue 58.
+So I turned to MOTHER EARTH NEWS and found my answer in Dorothy Bowen's article, Pick Poke Weed for Profit.
 Because we have 80 acres of woods and bottomland, I felt sure that I could find, harvest, and sell the wild greens without making a great investment of time or money.

-The following morning—a Saturday—my daughters and I left the house armed with paring knives and large garbage bags, and in short order we filled one of the plastic sacks with tender 4" to 6" shoots and three others with young green leaves.
+The following morning, a Saturday, my daughters and I left the house armed with paring knives and large garbage bags, and in short order we filled one of the plastic sacks with tender 4" to 6" shoots and three others with young green leaves.
 We toted our bounty back to the house, filled the bathtub with cool water, and washed the freshly cut produce.
 We then drained the greens, sacked them in paper grocery bags, loaded the car, and drove to a nearby outdoor flea market, where—after paying a $2.00 fee—we set up shop with a "Poke Sallet for Sale" sign taped to the car door.

 Well, in less than three hours we had sold all 17 of our sacks of poke, and had taken orders for 10 more bags, which we were to deliver to a neighborhood center the following Wednesday.
 We charged $2.50 for each sackful of greens, and earned a profit of $40.50 for our first day's effort (after deducting the $2.00 flea market fee).

 The income from my poke-picking business has paid our electric bill and kept gas in the car all summer, and enabled me to stash some cash for emergencies and fall school expenses.
 [EDITOR'S NOTE.
-Be sure to consult a goodfield guide before collecting any wild edibles.]
+Be sure to consult a good field guide before collecting any wild edibles.]